Konrad-lab/Konrad-lab/README.md

 - 👋 Hi, I’m @Konrad-lab
 - 👀 I’m interested in Software- enginering and web-development.
-- 🌱 I’m currently learning TypeScript and Java/JavaScript but i can use Python and C++ on a good level.
+- 🌱 I’m currently learning TypeScript and Java/JavaScript but i can use Python and C++
 - 📫 if you want to help me or just talk with me or someone you can do it in this discord:(https://discord.gg/7N5YExvXZX)